-Unique skills include activity analysis, the use of everyday occupations as therapy, the assessment, design and construction of adaptive devices and equipment, a focus on individual functional skills and abilities, and adaptation of tasks and environments to enhance performance.
+Skills that are unique to Occupational Therapists include activity analysis, the use of everyday occupations as therapy, the assessment, design and construction of adaptive devices and equipment, a focus on individual functional skills and abilities, and adaptation of tasks and environments to enhance performance.
 Services are provided to people of all ages; and for individuals, families and communities.